Ozzythegrouch/TOPcurriculum/Git/notes.md

 - git log

 #### The basic Git syntax is program | action | destination.
 For example,

 git add . is read as git | add | ., where the period represents everything in the current directory;
 git commit -m "message" is read as git | commit -m | "message"; and git status is read as git | status | (no destination).

+#### Git Commit Messages
+- Important for seeing file history
+- communicates messages to other people looking at your code
+- update history, lets people know what you been working on
+- commit when meaningful change is made to code
+- make it active; start with add, remove, fix